Bryn Mooser: Personal life

 Mooser spent three years in the Peace Corps in West Africa and was the country director for Artists for Peace and Justice in Haiti.
 While in Haiti he helped build the nation's largest cholera center and a high school in Port-au-Prince that today educates nearly 3,000 Haitian youth per year.
-For his charitable work, Bryn was made a recipient of the Nelson Mandela Changemaker Award in 2016, and Esquire magazine named him as one of their Americans of the Year.
+For his charitable work, Mooser was made a recipient of the Nelson Mandela Changemaker Award in 2016, and Esquire magazine named him as one of their Americans of the Year.

 Mooser was married to actress, director, writer and musician Nora Kirkpatrick from 2016 to 2022.